Ahmed-Reda-elshahawy/ITI-Full-Stack-.Net-Training-Journey/notes/markdown/iti-d0017-csharp-oop-part3.md

 ### Indexer

+- Indexer is a special type of property that allows a class or struct to be accessed like an array for its instances
-- Struct can have an indexer but only if this struct contains array of structs
+- Structs can have an indexer but only if this struct contains a property or field that is an array
+- Indexer is defined using `this` keyword
+- Structs can have only one indexer

 **Syntax**: